cleygraf/paas/src/slides.md

 - This is a demo and not meant for production!
 - It is build to be educational, not show how smart (rather how dumb) I am ;-)
-- I like to show how easy GitLab interacts with the native tooling of various cloud providers (GitLab alone, Google Cloud, AWS, Auzure to come).
+- I like to show how easy GitLab interacts with the native tooling of various cloud providers (GitLab alone, Google Cloud, AWS).
 - I am aiming for teaching ideas and concepts, not the details.
 - As a side kick this is just a playground for me to show off cool stuff.
 - No knowledge of GitLab or of a programming language is required.
 Only basic understanding of software development concepts and cloud technologies is necessary.